-It was a busy week for news in Forest Hills.
+It was a very busy week for news in Forest Hills.

 Here is your Week in Review.